How about a peek at the upcoming standalone novel, Pucker Up?

 “You’ve made that point clear.
 Now tell me why.”

 I sigh and sink into my seat.
 Emotions.
-He wants me to get personal and I’m not really good with that kind of stuff.
-Especially with people I don’t know well.
+He wants me to get personal, but I’m not really good with that kind of stuff, especially with people I don’t know well.
 “Well…” I begin.
-“I love to write and this is one of the few ways I can see myself writing and getting paid for it.
-I mean…eventually, if I get to work for a paper or a magazine.”
+“I love to write, and this is one of the few ways I can see myself writing and getting paid for it.
+I mean...eventually, if I get to work for a paper or a magazine.”

-He studies me and I squirm a little.
-I left out a little nugget that is essential to my story.
+With narrowed eyes, he scrutinizes me, and I squirm in my seat.
+I left out a little nugget that’s essential to my story.
 But he doesn’t need to know any more details than what I’ve given him.